 Visitors Who Are Neurodiverse

-- Visual schedules are available for the Museum, Park, and special exhibitions in the Meymandi Exhibition Gallery.
+- Visual schedules are available for the Museum, Park, and special exhibitions in Meymandi Exhibition Gallery.
 Visual schedules or guides are intended for people on the autism spectrum.
 They help prepare people for their visit and cover important things to remember.
 They have images and recommended schedules highlighting how to explore the Museum.
 The guides are available online so visitors can have the information beforehand.

 NCMA Accessibility Stakeholder Committee (ASC)